-A commitment to student-centered learning and research-based instruction for all students.
+Student-centered learning and research-based instruction for students with dyslexia.

 In 2018, Greengate School and Randolph School merged to allow Greengate students the wider resources and co-curricular activities of Randolph, while Randolph students will have earlier identification of reading difficulties and earlier access to reading support.

 Greengate School at Randolph serves students in grades 1-8 using an Orton-Gillingham approach to provide a specialized program of instruction that meets individual learning needs, while also offering students with dyslexia a full complement of co-curricular and extra-curricular school experiences.
 Greengate, one of 14 schools in the nation accredited by the Academy of Orton-Gillingham Practitioners and Educators and the only such school in Alabama or Tennessee, has educated children with dyslexia and related language-learning differences since 2002.

 It is estimated that 15-20% of the population has dyslexia or another language-based learning disability.